quiet branches labs

 vendor or integration unconfirmed. build the container. no internal design decisions, no internal business logic until the dependency resolves.

-gate: vendor + integration confirmed
+clearance: vendor + integration confirmed

 zone 4